matthewbdaly/Django-Tutorial-Blog/readme.md

 Posts
 =====

-Well, wouldn't you expect to see them?
+Well, wouldn't you expect to see them in a blogging application?

 Flat pages
 ==========